krpc/krpc2/README.md

  * Run `bazel build //:krpc2`
  * The resulting plugin archive is placed in `bazel-bin/krpc2-VERSION.zip`

+### Developing with Nix

+To install dependencies and start a development environment with Nix, run `nix develop`.
+This will install all the required programs.

 ## Building on Windows

 Using Bazel: